reputage/seedQuest/docs/Development Setup.md

 # Troubleshooting
-1. If All the project files are there, but nothing is rendering, you probably didn't set up git lfs so you're missing all the asset files.
+1. If All the project files are there, but nothing is rendering, you probably didn't set up git lfs so you're asset files are all empty.